mikeizbicki/cmc-csci040/README.md

        Weekly quizzes ensure you don't fall behind on material, and if you bomb a quiz it's not a big deal.

        1. You can retake 1 quiz in this class without any penalty if you don't like your grade for any reason.
-          You must do the retake within 1 week of the original quiz date.

           The first two quizzes can be retaken without any penalty.